-I have used the following reference materials when writing the
+I have used many of the following reference materials when writing

 Books/Articles Specifically About Noel Streatfeild